Looking for some unusual things to do in Brussels?

 So get Ready!

-And while some of these places to visit in Brussels aren’t a total surprise, since they are some of the top attractions in Brussels (I’ll admit it, I’m not totally original), I can guarantee that all of these things to do in Brussels are super fun.
+And while some of these places to visit aren’t a total surprise, since they are some of the top attractions in Brussels (I’ll admit it, I’m not totally original), I can guarantee that all of these things to do in Brussels are super fun.

 So get ready for some epic weirdness as we swan dive into the weird world of things to see in Brussels (a world that may or may not involve a little boy peeing).